Strengthening Institutions Program

 - Double space (no more than three lines per vertical inch) all text in the application narrative, except titles, headings, footnotes, quotations, references, and captions.
 Text in charts, tables, figures, and graphs in the application narrative may be single spaced and will count toward the page limit.

 - Use a font that is either 12 point or larger, and no smaller than 10 pitch (characters per inch).
 However, you may use a 10-point font in charts, tables, figures, graphs, footnotes, and endnotes.

 - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
 Applications submitted in any other font (including Times Roman and Arial Narrow) will not be accepted.

-The page limit does not apply to Part I, the Application for Federal Assistance (SF 424-cover sheet); the Supplemental Information for SF 424 Form required by the Department of Education; Part II, the Budget Information-Non-Construction Programs Form (ED 524); Section A—Budget Summary—U.S. Department of Education Funds; Section B—Budget Summary—Non-Federal Funds; and Section C—Budget Narrative; Part IV, the assurances and certifications; the one-page program abstract; resumes; bibliography; or letters of support.
-However, the page limit does apply to all of the application narrative section (Part III), including the budget narrative of the selection criteria and competitive preference priorities.
-If you include any attachments or appendices not specifically requested in the application package, these items will be counted as part of your application narrative (Part III) for the purpose of the page limit requirement.
+The page limit does not apply to Part I, the Application for Federal Assistance (SF 424-cover sheet); the Supplemental Information for SF 424 Form required by the Department of Education; Part II, the budget section, Budget Information-Non-Construction Programs (ED 524), including the narrative budget justification; Part IV, the assurances and certifications; or the one-page program abstract, the resumes, the bibliography, or the letters of support.
+However, the page limit does apply to all of the application narrative section (Part III), including the budget narrative of the selection criteria and the competitive preference priority.
+If you include any attachments or appendices not specifically requested in the application package, these items will be counted as part of your application narrative (Part III) for the purposed of the page limit requirement.
 You must include your complete response to the selection criteria in the application narrative.